redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

 }
 ```

 Notice how the filter-button component, `view_filter`, is literally just a function.
 The macros take any number, of any type of arguments, in any order.
 There's a macro for each HTML element and you can have `svg!`, `md!` and `custom!` elements, amongst others, for SVG, Markdown and custom elements respectively.
-The `C!` macro is used to specify the `class` name, and the special `IF!` macro is just a short-cut that returns an `Option` of the expression value if the predicate is true.
+The `C!` macro is used to specify the CSS `class` name, and the special `IF!` macro is just a short-cut that returns an `Option` of the expression value if the predicate is true.
 There are enums for attributes, styles, events etc.

 The `view_clear_completed` component, below, counts the completed todos and renders a button that will emit the `ClearCompletedTodos` message when clicked.